| Cheesequake State

 Alcohol is prohibited.
 Pets are prohibited in overnight facilities.

-Campsites: 53 tent and trailer
+for vehicles entering the camping area.
+53 tent and trailer

 sites with fire rings and picnic tables.
 Flush toilets and